shaine/color-time/README.md

 ## Usage

-The module is a method used to create a method for retrieving the color for the specified date.
-Call the module method with the desired configuration of yearly colors to receive the curried value calculation method.
-The following example creates a calculation method using only a year-long red color:
+The module is a function used to create a function for retrieving the color for the specified date.
+Call the module function with the desired configuration of yearly colors to receive the curried value calculation function.
+The following example creates a calculation function using only a year-long red color:

 ```javascript
 var redColorTime = require('color-time')({